fetep/pencil/README.md

-  If you've ever looked at a graph and thought to yourself "what is this?", you can now annotate each graph with a description, or by default the target data that's being sent to graphite.
+  If you've ever looked at a graph and thought to yourself "what is this?", you can now annotate each graph with a description, or by default the target data that's being sent to Graphite.

 * Client-side state using the [HTML5 History API](https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history) (when present)